NamanSatish/namansatish.github.io/_projects/proj_2.md

 $$

 This is the Finite Difference Operator, when applied to a 2D image, it will give us the magnitude of change on a pixel level in the x and y directions.
-This can be treated as a partial derivative, and is a simple way to detect edges in an image.
+This can be treated as a partial derivative and is a simple way to detect edges in an image.
 Let us convert our FDOs into convolution kernels.

 $$
 d_x = \begin{bmatrix} 0 & 0 & 0 \\ 0 & 1 & -1 \\ 0 & 0 & 0 \end{bmatrix} , \, d_y = \begin{bmatrix} 0 & 0 & 0 \\ 0 & 1 & 0 \\ 0 & -1 & 0 \end{bmatrix}